egenerse/master-thesis/content/introduction.typ

 - *New Edge Structure*
   We replace legacy edge rendering with clean, straight, UML-compliant connectors that eliminate awkward diagonals and improve diagram readability.

+- *Collaboration Mode with Yjs*
+  We implement real-time collaborative editing using Yjs, synchronized with the local Zustand state.
+Zustand maintains the latest diagram state for rendering, while Yjs handles document synchronization across users through WebSocket-driven updates.
+Changes in the diagram trigger applyUpdate to propagate edits, ensuring consistency between local and shared states.

 - *Artemis Integration*
   We aim to maintain a high level of compatibility with Artemis by preserving most API endpoints and aligning the new Apollon version closely with the original.
-While the JSON format has been updated, efforts were made to minimize integration friction and ensure a smooth transition within the LMS.
+While the JSON format has been updated, efforts were made to minimize integration friction and ensure a smooth transition.

 === Enhance Accessibility for Web and Mobile Users